valhalla/valhalla-docs/add-routing-to-a-map.md

 [...]
 ```

 If your map is not loading properly, first check the terminal window for status messages and resolve any 404 errors.
 You can also copy the example source code at the end of the section in case you mistyped any of the steps.
 If your project worked until now, ensure that your browser has WebGL support enabled (although it is unusual for it to be turned off) or turn on the developer tools in your browser to see if you can debug further.
-If you are still having trouble, add an issue to the [valhalla-docs GitHub repository](https://github.com/valhalla/valhalla-docs/issues) so it can be investigated.
+If you are still having trouble, add an issue to the [documentation GitHub repository](https://github.com/valhalla/valhalla-docs/issues) so it can be investigated.

 ## Add waypoints for routing